-AVMA President 2022-2023
+AVMA Immediate Past President 2023-2024

 Dr. Teller has been involved in organized veterinary medicine at the local, state, and national levels.
 She is a past president of both the Harris County and Texas Veterinary Medical Associations (TVMA).
 She was a recipient of the TVMA's Recent Graduate of the Year Award in 1995 as well as the President’s Award in 2007, 2009, and 2016.
 She is a trustee for the TVMA’s Veterinary Political Action Committee and helps to raise awareness and funds for political causes important to veterinary medicine.

-Dr. Teller is also a past chair of the Board of Certification for the American Society of Veterinary Journalists and was a founding Board member of the Women’s Veterinary Leadership Development Initiative.
+Dr. Teller is also a past chair of the Board of Certification for the American Society of Veterinary Journalists and was a founding board member of the Women’s Veterinary Leadership Development Initiative.
 She was named one of 14 Veterinarians to Watch in 2014 by Veterinary Practice News, and she has a monthly radio spot on Houston’s NPR radio station where she highlights the importance of veterinary care for dogs and cats.
 She serves as a mentor to many veterinary students, recent graduates, and young leaders, helping them navigate the complicated world of veterinary medicine and life beyond the boundaries of work.

 Outside the veterinary world, Dr. Teller was a founder and a board trustee for The Gateway Academy, a high school for students with learning differences and special needs in Houston, and she was recognized as an "Everyday Hero" by 740 KTRH for her volunteer work in the prevention of child abuse.
 She married her high school sweetheart, Dr. Craig Teller, and they have one son and several pets.
 In her spare time, Dr. Teller loves to hang out with her friends and family, exercise, read, and travel extensively to places where she can explore new things by day and enjoy great wine and food by night.
 She's also a sucker for chocolate chip cookies, corny jokes, and puppy breath.